-Libya will face catastrophe if oil blockade continues: Tripoli premier
+Libya will face 'catastrophe' if oil blockade continues: Tripoli premier

 Haftar’s parallel administration has repeatedly sought to export oil while bypassing the NOC but has been thwarted by a United Nations ban, diplomats say.

-NOC sends oil and gas revenues, Libya’s economic lifeline, to the Tripoli-based central bank, which mainly works with Serraj’s government though it also funds some public salaries, fuel and other services in the Haftar-controled east.
+The NOC sends oil and gas revenues, Libya’s economic lifeline, to the Tripoli-based central bank, which mainly works with Serraj’s government though it also funds some public salaries, fuel and other services in the Haftar-controled east.

+A document sent to oil traders and seen by Reuters on Monday said that the NOC had declared force majeure - a waiver on contractual obligations - on crude loadings from the Sharara and El Feel oilfields in Libya’s southwest.

+At least nine oil tankers had been due to load in the coming days from the ports now under force majeure, according to a local shipping source.
+The NOC had previously declared force majeure for oil ports on Libya’s northeast coast.

+Libya has lacked a stable central authority since strongman Muammar Gaddafi was overthrown by NATO-backed rebels in 2011.
+For more than five years, it has had two rival governments, in the east and the west, with streets controlled by armed groups.

-In the interview, Serraj also said his government would respect the summit’s decision to establish a ceasefire in Tripoli and open intra-Libyan talks to end conflict as part of a United Nation-led plan.
+In the interview, Serraj also said his government would respect the summit’s decision to turn a tentative truce into a permanent ceasefire in Tripoli and open intra-Libyan talks to end conflict as part of a U.N.-led plan.

 But he ruled out meeting Haftar again.
 In Berlin Serraj and Haftar conferred with world leaders but not meet each other.

-“For me it’s clear....We will not sit down again with the other side,” Serraj said, adding that the question of peacemaking dialogue should not be limited to a meeting of two leaders.
+“For me it’s clear....We will not sit down again with the other side,” Serraj said, adding that the question of peacemaking should not be limited to a meeting of two leaders.

-Libya has had no stable central authority since strongman Muammar Gaddafi was overthrown by NATO-backed rebels in 2011.
-For more than five years, it has had two rival governments, in the east and the west, with streets controlled by armed groups.
+Serraj and Haftar, once a senior army general under Gaddafi, last met in Abu Dhabi in February 2019 where they failed to reach a power-sharing agreement, after which Haftar launched his offensive on Tripoli.

-Sunday’s Berlin summit convened the foreign supporters of Libya’s warring sides.
-Haftar enjoys the support of the United Arab Emirates and Egypt, while Serraj is backed by Turkey.
+Sunday’s Berlin summit convened the main foreign supporters of Libya’s warring sides.
+Haftar enjoys the support of the United Arab Emirates, Egypt, Russian mercenaries and some African troops, while Serraj is backed by Turkey.

-The foreign powers agreed in the German capital to shore up Libya’s ramshackle, much violated true but the gathering was overshadowed by Haftar’s oil blockades.
+The summit yielded a commitment to shore up Libya’s ramshackle truce arrangement but the gathering was overshadowed by Haftar’s oil blockades.

-The European Union will discuss all ways to uphold a formal ceasefire but any peace settlement will need real EU support to make it hold, the bloc’s top diplomat Josep Borrell said on Monday.
+The European Union’s top diplomat, Josep Borrell, said on Monday the EU would discuss all ways to uphold a formal ceasefire in Libya but any peace settlement will need real support from the bloc to make it stick.

+Under the Berlin deal, a joint committee will be formed, made up of five military men from each side, and convene in Geneva in about a week to discuss the mechanics of a viable ceasefire to pave the way for a resumption of peace diplomacy.

+“Unfortunately the (Haftar-led) attackers have continued to violate a truce and haven’t signed it anyway,” said Serraj, referring to a meeting in Moscow last week where Haftar refused to endorse a ceasefire scheme.
+Serraj put his signature on it.

+Many are skeptical about any ceasefire’s prospects due to a lack of mutual trust and a massive deployment of Haftar’s forces into the northwest in their bid to take Tripoli.

+Turkish support for Tripoli’s effort to repel Haftar has seen the fighting, which has displaced more than 150,000 civilians, take on the trappings of a proxy war.

-Reporting by Ulf Laessing and Nadeen Ebrahim; Editing by Mark Heinrich
+Reporting by Ulf Laessing and Nadeen Ebrahim in Berlin with additional reporting by Julia Payne and Ahmad Ghaddar in London; Editing by Mark Heinrich